hiyouga/ChatNVL-Towards-Visual-Novel-ChatBot/README.md

 Now we are handling the following visual novels:

 - 恋×シンアイ彼女 (done)
-- サノバウィッチ (in progress)
+- サノバウィッチ (done)
 - ハミダシクリエイティブ (in progress)

 ### 2. Language Model Fine-tuning (Core)

 We are based on the [ChatGLM-6B](https://github.com/THUDM/ChatGLM-6B) model since its remarkable performance in Chinese NLP tasks.
-Inspired by ChatGPT, the paradigm of fine-tuning we adopted is supervised fine-tuning (SFT) + alignment.
+Inspired by ChatGPT, the paradigm of fine-tuning we adopted is supervised fine-tuning (SFT) and reinforcement learning with human feedback (RLHF).
 Our fine-tuning largely depends on the [ChatGLM-Efficient-Tuning](https://github.com/hiyouga/ChatGLM-Efficient-Tuning) framework.
 Please refer to this repo for more details.

 ### 3. Equipping with Multimodal Features